-Travel After Change-of-Status Approval with Future Start Date10 Sep 2018
+Travel After Change-of-Status Approval with Future Start Date08 Aug 2022

 In 2004, the U.S. Citizenship and Immigration Services (USCIS) confirmed the continued validity of an approved change-of-status petition with a future start date, when a person travels abroad after such approval but reenters the United States before the future start date is reached.
-This clarification has been useful for more than a decade, as many employers have filed H1B petitions reflecting future start dates due to the H1B quota.
+This clarification has been useful, especially for cap-subject H1B petitions, which typically request a future start date.
 This option is explained here for the benefit of MurthyDotCom readers.